-Why do the different values differ so sharply?
+Why do some values differ so sharply?

 - The market value is really the price at which a willing buyer and a willing seller meet and agree on for an effective sale.